Graduate Programs Academic Bulletin (Academic Handbook)

 All MBA students must take the Major Field Test in order to graduate.
 The ETS® Major Field Tests are comprehensive undergraduate and MBA outcomes assessments designed to measure the critical knowledge and understanding obtained by students in a major field of study.
 The Major Field Tests go beyond the measurement of actual knowledge by helping us evaluate students’ ability to analyze and solve problems, understand relationships, and interpret material from their major field of study.

 There is no specific way to “study” for the Major Field Test.
 Information regarding the examination can be found at https://www.ets.org/s/mft/pdf/mft_mba_flyer.pdf.
 Students will take the Major Field Test as part of the MBA 790 “Strategic Management ‘Live Case’ Seminar” course.

-Students enrolled in the MBA Program may need to withdraw from the MBA program.
-Students can receive a full tuition refund for the courses they are enrolled in at the time of withdrawal provided the withdrawal form is submitted prior to the second class meeting.
-No refund will be made after the second class meeting.
-To withdraw from the MBA program complete the Program Withdrawal Form and submit it to the Graduate Programs Office.
+Students enrolled in the LFSB Graduate Programs Program may need to withdraw from their program.
+Students can receive a full tuition refund for the courses they are enrolled in at the time of withdrawal provided the withdrawal form is submitted by the fifth day of the term.
+No refund will be made after the fifth day of a term.
+To withdraw from a graduate program complete the Program Withdrawal Form and submit it to the Graduate Programs Office.

 Grading and Refund Policy